BY PHIL HOOD

 Last week’s Supersticks giveaway attracted lots of interest.
 We’re sending a pair to JW Guard and Joel Klein.
 Congratulations to all who entered.

 For the next month we’re accepting entries to win one of the following prizes from Trick Percussion.
-All you have to do is post a comment or sign up for the newsletter below and you’re automatically entered.
+All you have to do is post a comment below and you’re automatically entered.

 GS007 Throw Off & Butt (black)